On this page

 1. Your personal details

-- Ensure your email and postal address are still correct.
+- Ensure both your email and postal address are still correct

-- Verify that your super fund has your tax file number (TFN) or you may pay extra tax.
+- Verify your super fund has your tax file number (TFN) or you may pay extra tax.
 This is generally noted as ‘supplied’.
-Without a TFN, your fund cannot accept personal super contributions.
+Without a TFN, your fund cannot accept personal super contributions from you.

 2. Your account balance

-- Understand the different components of your account balance:
+- Understand the different components making up your account balance:

 - Preserved: Can be withdrawn if you satisfy a condition of release.